 # Assuming you already have a connection set up the_connection = mavutil.mavlink_connection(...) # Create a callback to specify the messages to accept def my_allow_unsigned_callback(self,msgId): #Allow radio status messages if msgId==mavutil.mavlink.MAVLINK_MSG_ID_RADIO_STATUS: return True return False # Pass the callback to the connection (here we also pass an arbitrary secret key) secret_key = chr(42)*32 the_connection.setup_signing(secret_key, sign_outgoing=True, allow_unsigned_callback=my_allow_unsigned_callback)

-There are a number useful examples and complete systems based on pymavlink:
+There are a number of useful examples and complete systems based on pymavlink:

 - The pymavlink submodule contains a number of simple examples.